What to eat in Veneto: products and dishes from regional tradition

 Do you already know the specialties of Venetian cuisine?
-Here are the most delicious local products.
+Here are the region’s most delicious products.

 What to taste during your holiday in the Veneto Region